sharetiles/.github/FAQ.md

 - Design: Ridged casing with one-hand sliding cap and LED status indicator

 ## Plug and play usage with the included SDK
-Modelfile makes it easier to run, and build finetuned models.
+The included launcher with Modelfile makes it easier to run, and build finetuned models.

 ## Free updates to 1.x version
 Free updates for all the pre release and 1.x versions.